 When a horse is sold to a slaughterhouse, the occupier of the slaughterhouse will give the passport to the official veterinary surgeon.

-Where a passport has been lost but the horse's identity can be established and an ownership declaration is available, any person may apply for a replacement passport for that horse (if the IB is known).
+Where a passport has been lost but the horse's identity can be established and an ownership declaration is available, any person may apply to the IB for a replacement passport for that horse (if the IB is known).

 The substances that should not be administered, supplied or prescribed to a food-producing animal are:

-If any of these substances are administered the horse can never be slaughtered for human consumption and the declaration in section II of the horse passport must be signed by the veterinarian or the owner as 'not intended for human consumption'.
+If any of these substances are administered the horse can never be slaughtered for human consumption and the declaration in section II of the horse passport must be signed by the veterinarian or the owner as 'Not intended for human consumption'.
 Your vet will be able to advise you further regarding the above products and medicines.

+You are advised to think carefully before deciding whether you wish to voluntarily sign your horse out of the human food chain.
 A 'not intended' declaration at part II of section II of the passport cannot be reversed and a horse may not be consigned for slaughter for human consumption if this section has been signed.

 If unplanned or emergency veterinary treatment is required and the passport is not available, the vet will not know whether your horse is signed out of the food chain and will therefore be permitted to administer only substances suitable for food-producing animals.
 The vet is required to record all vaccinations a horse receives in sections VII and VIII of the horse passport.

 The vet is also required to enter the date of the last administration, as prescribed, of that medicinal product in section II of the passport.
 The animal so treated can be slaughtered for human consumption only after the end of the general withdrawal period of six months following the date of the last administration.